Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - **Agent vs. Client Login**: Differentiated betIen agent login (for managing tickets) and client login (for submitting tickets).

 ## Recap
 Today, I configured a fully functional **OS Ticket system** to manage alerts and tickets in our SOC environment.
 You now have the capability to use this system to track and manage incidents.
-Tomorrow, I wwell integrate OS Ticket with other SOC tools to automate ticket creation for security alerts.
+Tomorrow, I will integrate OS Ticket with other SOC tools to automate ticket creation for security alerts.

 Stay tuned for the next steps on integration!